Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at

 Next, the hadronic tensor for the central-cut diagram shown in Fig.~\ref{fig:kernel-1_qqgm_ph_ph_qqgm} can be written as

-Equation~\ref{eq:kernel-1_qqgm_ph_ph_qqgm_wi-central} has singularity arising from the denominator of the quark propagator with momentum $p_{1}$ and $p'_{1}$.
+Equation~\ref{eq:kernel-1_qqgm_ph_ph_qqgm_wi-central} has singularity arising from the denominator of the quark propagator with momenta $p_{1}$ and $p'_{1}$.
 We identify one pole for each momentum variable $p^+$ and $p'^+$.
-The contour integration for momentum $p^+$ in the complex plane is given by
+The contour integration for $p^+$ in the complex plane is given by